paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 (3) **Registration requirement** — For purposes of this subsection, rules similar to the rules of section 40B(f) shall apply.

+(4) **Coordination of credits** — With respect to any gallon of sustainable aviation fuel in a qualified mixture, this subsection shall not apply to any such gallon for which a credit under section 45Z is allowable (as determined without regard to subsection (a)(1)(A) of such section).

+(5) **Termination** — This subsection shall not apply to any sale or use for any period after September 30, 2025.

 ### Statutory Notes

 #### Codification